MahmoudHegazi/Real_Project-PHP-/README.md

 Select Internet Protocol(TCP/IP) then click Properties.
 Select Use the following IP address.
 Enter an IP address and Subnet mask.
 For example:

+ senor quit today and i have to be senior php and mysql with 13 days, lets try build awesome app system no one made better than it with 13days php exp